 But on an even deeper level, game designers are really starting to explore and incorporate the emotional elements that exist in other forms of media, the most important element being narrative.
 Indeed, some of the most groundbreaking and revolutionary titles of the past five years have been the emotionally weighty games that jerk at your heartstrings.

 For a while, video games have had a reputation of being emotionally numbing and brain rotting, but this recent trend towards narrative-centric gaming is now doing what books and movies have been doing for decades: developing a player’s sense of sympathy and empathy.
+An essential tip for success in Red Dead Redemption 2 is to do good deeds.

 And honestly, this particular life skill may be the most important one on this list.